pyscaffold/pyscaffoldext-django/README.rst

 This extension allows the development of `Django`_ websites using PyScaffold sensible project structure, by tapping into the `django-admin`_ cli.

-    **LOOKING FOR CONTRIBUTORS** - If you use both PyScaffold and Django and would like to step in as a contributor or maintainer for this extension, please send us an email or open an issue, we would love to have you on board.
+    **LOOKING FOR CONTRIBUTORS** - If you use PyScaffold or Django and would like to help us as a contributor (or even as one of the maintainers) for this extension, please send us an email or open an issue, we would love to have you on board.

 Quickstart